AlaaAlzahrani/Jiwar/docs/measures/orthographic.rst

 -----------------------
 **Full Name:** Orthographic Clustering Coefficient

-**Description:** Measures how interconnected a word's orthographic neighbors are.
+**Description:** Measures the extent to which a word's orthographic neighbors are also orthographic neighbors of each other.

 **Output Column:** ``orth_C``